mljarman/DS-Unit-3-Sprint-1-Software-Engineering/sprint-challenge/challenge.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+1. Code reviews are good because it's always beneficial to have a second (or more) set of eyes on your work.
+You may miss simple errors or style inconsistencies whereas it may jump out to another person looking at your code.
+They should be looking for the flow and if it's easy to follow.
+Funcionality of course is important and if your code easily demonstrates logic for what it's achieving.
+I appreciated when suggestions were made for my code to enhance its usability by taking into account exceptions and also the way I was organizing my files.
+2. Because there are many different operating systems, versions, computers, etc as mentioned above, containers provide a solution for these problems.
+With containers you can control version and runtime environments, have them deployed to any operating system to many people.
+Basically, containers are good for reproducibility.

 ### Part 8 - Turn it in!

 Provide all the files you wrote (`acme.py`, `acme_report.py`, and